foundersandcoders/coursebook/src/course/syllabus/pre-app-5/project.md

 - Input my name, email address and a description of the job to complete (E1)
 - Be notified if my email address doesn't look right (E2)
 - Be notified if the content I'm writing is too long (E2)
-- See my comment on the page once I click a button (E3)
+- See my request on the page once I click a button (E3)

+**Stretch Goals**

+- Click a button to delete a request (E2)
-- Click a button to remove a comment (E3)
+- Click a button to mark a request as complete (E2)

 **Additionally, as a visually impaired user, I want to:**

-- Navigate your website using keyboard controls (E2)
+- Navigate your website using keyboard controls (E1)
 - Hear my screen reader describe the content on your website (E1)

 ## Acceptance Criteria

 _**User stories come with [acceptance criteria](https://blog.easyagile.com/how-to-write-good-user-stories-in-agile-software-development-d4b25356b604?gi=dc603f56ed77) - a detailed scope of a user’s requirements.**_

-- Navigation menu
-- ‘About us’ section
-- Contact form
+- Input boxes for name, email and request
+- Visible feedback when inputs are not valid
+- A submit button
-- A user cannot submit a form without filling out all of the mandatory fields (name, company name, email address)
+- A user cannot submit a form without filling out all of the mandatory fields (name, email address, request)
-- Information from the form doesn’t get submitted until the user clicks a button
+- Information from the form appears on the page after clicking submit

-### Stretch Goal

-Use the automatic trigger functionality of your [GitHub project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards).